gkaf89/NCC-Trainings/docs/cuda/exercise-4.md

         // execution
         $ ./Matrix-multiplication-shared
-        Programme assumes that matrix size is N*N Matrix dimensions are assumed to be multiples of BLOCK_SIZE=16 Please enter the N size number
+        The programme assumes that the matrix size is N*N Matrix dimensions are assumed to be multiples of BLOCK_SIZE=16 Please enter the N size number
         $ 256